-- 501.1 General.
-All manufactured homes installed in flood hazard areas shall be installed pursuant to the Nationally Preemptive Manufactured Home Construction and Safety Standards Program (24 CFR 3280). - 501.2 Elevation.
-All new, relocated, and replacement manufactured homes to be placed or substantially improved in a flood hazard area shall be elevated such that the bottom of the frame is elevated to or above the elevation specified in Section 801.2. - 501.3 Foundations.
-All new, relocated, and replacement manufactured homes, including substantial improvement of existing manufactured homes, shall be placed on permanent, reinforced foundations that are designed in accordance with Section R322 of the Residential Code. - 501.4 Anchoring.
+- 501.3 Anchoring.
 All new, relocated, and replacement manufactured homes to be placed or substantially improved in a flood hazard area shall be installed using methods and practices which minimize flood damage and shall be securely anchored to an adequately anchored foundation system to resist flotation, collapse, and lateral movement.
-This requirement is in addition to applicable State and local anchoring requirements for resisting wind forces. - 501.5 Enclosures.
-Fully enclosed areas below elevated manufactured homes shall comply with the requirements of Section 801.2. - 501.6 Protection of mechanical equipment and outside appliances.
+This requirement is in addition to applicable State and local anchoring requirements for resisting wind forces. - 501.4 Enclosures.
+Fully enclosed areas below elevated manufactured homes shall comply with the requirements of Section 801.2. - 501.5 Protection of mechanical equipment and outside appliances.
 Mechanical equipment and outside appliances shall be elevated to or above the elevation of the bottom of the frame required in Section 801.2 of these regulations.